Having great images and photos are important for any website.

 Why it can hurt your site to slow it down:

-Speed is a very important factor, when it comes to ranking in the search engines, and one of the easiest ways to make sure your site is not too slow is to optimize your images, so the file size is not too big.
+Speed is a very important factor when it comes to ranking in the search engines and for usability, and one of the easiest ways to make sure your site is not too slow is to optimize your images, so the file size is not too big.